-Jasper Trail is a 4.7 mile lightly trafficked loop trail located near Yuma, Arizona that features beautiful wild flowers and is good for all skill levels.
+Jasper Trail is a 3.8 mile lightly trafficked out and back trail located near Yuma, Arizona that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 Unable to find trail head.
 We followed Katherine's directions but all the dirt roads had No Trespassing signs and parking would be right in front of the sign so we went across I8 and had a nice hike on Telegraph Pass instead.